-661 1.6.2 Parton distribution functions
+3.6.1 Parton distribution functions

 Our knowledge of the initial state in hadron-hadron collisions is encoded in the representation of the proton structure given by the parton distribution functions (PDFs).
-The provision of PDF distributions with uncertainties is an innovation of the past decade [36].
+The provision of PDF distributions with uncertainties is an innovation of the past decade [34].
 The uncertainties quoted have been continually improved through the addition of new data sets, especially from the Tevatron and HERA experiments.

-Figure 1-6.
-Comparison of the partonic luminosities at the 14 TeV LHC, as a function of the parton center of mass energy, from the CT10, MSTW, and NNPDF2.3 NNLO PDF sets: Left: $q\bar{q}$ luminosity; Right: gg luminosity, from [34]
+Figure 3-3.
+Comparison of the partonic luminosities at the 14 TeV LHC, as a function of the parton center of mass energy, from the CT10, MSTW, and NNPDF2.3 NNLO PDF sets: Left: $q\bar{q}$ luminosity; Right: gg luminosity, from [33]

 Still, there are gaps in our knowledge, especially in the components relevant to the study of physics beyond the SM.
 The leading PDF distributions disagree in their estimates of the gluon-gluon luminosity function at the mass of the Higgs boson; this accounts for an 8% systematic uncertainty in the extraction of the cross section for Higgs production.
-The step from the Tevatron to the LHC puts added weight on the antiquark distributions in the proton.
-And, all parton luminosities are poorly constrained by data for parton-parton invariant masses greater than about 500 GeV.
-This is clearly shown in Fig. 1-6.
+We have noted already in Section 3.5.1 that, at the LHC as opposed to the Tevatron, the less constrained antiquark distributions in the proton play a more important role.
+Finally, all parton luminosities are poorly constrained by data for parton-parton invariant masses greater than about 500 GeV.
+This is clearly shown in Fig. 3-3.

 We expect that these difficulties can be addressed using future data from the LHC.
 PDFs at the few-percent level of accuracy require theoretical calculations at the NNLO level.
-These are already available for the Drell-Yan process [37].
-The NNLO computation of the total cross section for top quark pair production has recently been completed [38] and is now being extended to the rapidity distribution.
+These are already available for the Drell-Yan process [35].
+The NNLO computation of the total cross section for top quark pair production has recently been completed [36] and is now being extended to the rapidity distribution.
 NNLO calculations for 2-jet production are in progress.
 Over the next few years, these calculations will be used in conjunction with a very high-statistics data set on jet, top quark, and lepton pair production from the LHC.
-The LHCb experiment has an important role to play in the measurement of rapidity distributions at y > 2.5 [39].
+The LHCb experiment has an important role to play in the measurement of rapidity distributions at high values of rapidity greater than 2.5 [37].

 Further improvements in PDFs can result from the program of the LHeC.
 The data expected will reduce the error in the gluon luminosity to a few percent at the Higgs boson mass and to 5-10% in the multi-TeV region.